- Start Dates

-Minimal prerequisite is a cumulative undergraduate grade point average (CGPA) of 75% or 3.00 GPA on a 4 point scale and ranking in the top 10% of the graduating class.
+The minimal prerequisite is a cumulative undergraduate grade point average (CGPA) of 75% or 3.00 GPA on a 4-point scale and ranking in the top 10% of the graduating class.

 The following certificates are recognised as proof of your language proficience.